charlesweir/WordImagesAndTables/README.md

 ## Upgrading and Uninstalling.

 To upgrade, simply install the latest version as above, overwriting the previous version.
 To uninstall, use Windows' uninstall of 'Image and Table Support for Microsoft Word.
 On the Mac or the non-standard Windows installations, delete the file *ImageAndTableSupport.dotm* in the directory given above.

+## Changing the Layout of the Picture and Table Frames

+The New Figure and New Table frames use several Word styles; feel free to modify them in your document as required:

+- **Caption** is the Word style for captions – probably best centred.
+- **Figure** is a paragraph style for the figures – probably best centred.
+- **Table Cell** is for all the cells in a table.
+It should have no spacing around the paragraph.
+- **Table End** is for the blank para following the table, and should be tiny (font size 2pt).

 ## Developer instructions